 Load a Model to a Session¶

-Model loading (in either training or inference) is through the
+Model loading (in both training and inference) is through the

-Currently there are two ways a session can be restored:
+There are a few ways a session can be initialized:

 Variables that appear in only one side will be printed as warning.